-Below the Task Force provides additional information for each of the recommendations listed above.
-This includes high-level goals for the recommendations, as well as additional actions that will help to inform each recommendation.
+The Task Force provides additional information for each of the recommendations listed above in the remainder of this section.
+This includes high-level goals for the recommendations, suggested responsible parties, as well as additional actions that will help to inform each recommendation.

-Working map of Library Block.
-The Task Force utilized the map shown above when considering physical determinants on the Library Block.
-It shows existing structures and pathways and the location of adjacent historic districts.
-(Historic districts shown as colored areas).
+The Task Force utilized this map when considering physical determinants on the Center of the City Block.
+It shows existing structures and pathways and the location of adjacent historic districts (historic districts shown as colored areas).